 From the start, our guide Ty, kept us informed and entertained with his explanations of terrain, people, and history.

-As we approached our first stop, the town of Lyons, he explained that the Denver area's environment is high Desert Prairie or High Plains, where short grass grows, and small animals roam.
+As we approached our first stop, the town of Lyons, he explained that the Denver area's environment is high Desert Prairie or High Plains, where short grass grows and small animals roam.

 The stop at Lyons was mainly to collect lunch and water for the tour, but we also enjoyed coffee and pastries at Moxie Bread Co.

 Lyons is famous for its sandstone quarries, a major source of sandstone bricks for many cities in the USA for a while.
-Nowadays, Lyons's claim to fame is as the gateway to the Rocky Mountains National Park.
+Nowadays, Lyons's claim to fame is the gateway to the Rocky Mountains National Park.

-As we climbed through the national park on highways 36 and 35, the scenery started to change, and the temperature began to drop.
+As we climbed through the national park on Highways 36 and 35, the scenery started to change, and the temperature began to drop.

-We climbed from Denver's 5,280 feet elevation to 11700 feet at the Alpine Visitor Center, and the weather changed from a hot 93 degrees to cloudy with some rain and finally to a thunder snow storm at the top.
+We climbed from Denver's 5,280 feet elevation to 11700 feet at the Alpine Visitor Center, and the weather changed from a hot 93 degrees to cloudy with some rain and finally to a thunder snowstorm at the top.

 The dramatic change in weather impacted our planned tour, but the tour guide and driver were flexible enough to give us alternate experiences.

-After a picnic lunch, a hike at Sprauge Lake, and a visit to Estes Park, we returned to Denver.
+After a picnic lunch, a hike at Sprague Lake, and a visit to Estes Park, we returned to Denver.
 On the way back, Ty, our guide, offered recommendations on places to visit and the best restaurants in town.